Get your International driving permit for Croatia

 Top Destinations in Croatia

-History lovers are typically the main target of this iconic destination in Croatia.
+History lovers are typically the main target of this iconic destination in the country.
 Pula is a city that has an amphitheater where fans of gladiator fights gather to watch an extreme battle.
-It has been ruled by several government leaders over the past centuries until Croatia has presently owned it.
+It has been ruled by several government leaders over the past centuries until this country has presently owned it.
 This remarkable site is famously recognized for its abundance of Roman ruins and a great mix of cultures.

 This historical arena is famous and one of the largest amphitheaters on the globe.
 Moreover, the Pula Film Festival is also held within this city.
 The best time to visit the Pula city is in July.
 You may also visit the Brijuni National Park and farming villages for more outdoor fun activities and adventure.
 There's a lot to discover within Pula, so drive to the location now by following these driving directions.